willnorris/imageproxy/README.md

 ### Allowed Hosts List ###

-You can limit the remote hosts that the proxy will fetch images from using the `remoteHosts` flag.
+You can limit the remote hosts that the proxy will fetch images from using the `allowHosts` flag.
 This is useful, for example, for locking the proxy down to your own hosts to prevent others from abusing it.
-Of course if you want to support fetching from any host, leave off the remoteHosts flag.
+Of course if you want to support fetching from any host, leave off the allowHosts flag.
 Try it out by
 running:

-    imageproxy -remoteHosts example.com
+    imageproxy -allowHosts example.com

 Reload the [codercat URL][], and you should now get an error message.
 You can specify multiple hosts as a comma separated list, or prefix a host value with